smraisul03/smraisul03/content/english/post/nanodebot.md

 ### Process

-So far what we've decided to do, is to first construct the robot.
+So far what we've decided to do, is to first construct the robot, in which we've decided to opt for a kit that was built`